Theory Of Cryogenics

 Cryogenics In Laymen’s Terms

 As an analogy, imagine a high school football field.
 If you turn 200 kids loose onto the field, you’ve got a mess.
 They’ll gather in some places, spread out in others.
-If you get them into lines, however, face them the right way, and get them to keep their spacing, you have the start of a pretty impressive marching band because each part of the whole is where it’s supposed to be, doing what it’s supposed to do.
+If you get them into lines, face them the right way, and space them, you have the start of a pretty impressive marching band.
+Each part of the whole is where it’s supposed to be, doing what it’s supposed to do.
 That is about the simplest explanation of the goal behind the theory of cryogenics.

 We’re trying to make sure every atom is in it’s place, facing the right way, doing exactly what it’s supposed to do.
 Give us a call today to find out how the theory of deep cryogenic treatment can work for you, your business, and your bottom line.